luisfernandezbr/agent.v3/integrations/github/readme.md

 In general this needs to be tested on case by case basic.
 This relies on github private api implementation details.
 But don't know of any better way to avoid re-fetching all data on incremental.

+### Exporting users

+We first export all users belonging to organization.
+The github api does not return email in that case, so we skip that.

+Afterwards, when we export pull requests and related users, we check all authors using login if we have already exported a user with this login we skip it, if we haven't yet, we export this users, setting (organization) member field to false.

+We also retrieve commits from the api to get the link from email to github login.

+When commit has a login, we first do the same process of sending this user as for pull requests (only if we haven't sent the user already).

+As a second step, for both author and committer, we send a entry with name, email and if it exists a github login link.

+Agent checks if we have already sent it behind the scenes, and if not creates a user with github and git ref types.

 ### Other

 Create auth token